mesosphere/dcos-docs-site/pages/1.11/metrics/quickstart/index.md

 ---
 layout: layout.pug
 navigationTitle:  Quick Start
-title: Quick Start
+title: Metrics Quick Start
 menuWeight: 0
-excerpt:
+excerpt: Getting Started with DC/OS metrics
 beta: true
 ---

 Use this guide to get started with the DC/OS metrics component.
 The metrics component is natively integrated with DC/OS and no additional setup is required.

 **Prerequisites:**

 - You must have the [DC/OS CLI installed](/1.11/cli/install/) and be logged in as a superuser via the `dcos auth login` command.
 - Optional: the CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).

 1. Optional: Deploy a sample Marathon app for use in this quick start guide.
 If you already have tasks running on DC/OS, you can skip this setup step.

     1. Create the following Marathon app definition and save as `test-metrics.json`.

         ```json
         {
           "id": "/test-metrics",